Is Yoga Bad for Your Back? Or can it help?

 “Yoga is the cessation of the fluctuations of the mind.
 Then the inherent, true form of the seer is established” – Patanjali’s Yoga Sutra 1.2 -3

-There are 8 “limbs” to the Yoga path, and the physical practice is only one of those limbs.
-Actually, not a lot is said in the Yoga Sutras about the posture except that it should be steady, and easeful:
+There are 8 “limbs” to the Yoga path, and the physical practice, or “asana” is only one of those limbs.
+Actually, not a lot is said in the Yoga Sutras about posture except that it should be steady, and easeful:

 “Posture should be steady and comfortable.
 By relaxation of effort and meditation on the endless, posture is mastered” – Patanjali’s Yoga Sutra 2.46 – 47